AbhishekNair050/SignSpeak-Converter/README.md

 The application is also deployed on Google Cloud Platform (GCP) and can be accessed at https://team-signsync.appspot.com/.

 ## Models
+The model architecture is based on a transformer structure with convolutional and self-attention blocks.
+Here are the key components:

+1. **Stem Convolution:** A dense layer is used to project the input landmarks to a lower dimension.

+2. **Convolutional Blocks:** A series of convolutional blocks are applied, each consisting of a depthwise separable convolution, batch normalization, and an Efficient Channel Attention (ECA) layer.

+3. **Transformer Blocks:** Transformer blocks are introduced, consisting of a multi-head self-attention layer and a feed-forward network.
+These blocks capture long-range dependencies in the input sequence.

+4. **Top Convolution:** A dense layer is applied to project the features to a higher dimension.

+5. **Global Average Pooling:** A global average pooling layer is used to aggregate the temporal information.

+6. **Late Dropout:** A late dropout layer is applied to prevent overfitting.

+7. **Classification Head:** A final dense layer with softmax activation is used for multi-class classification, where the output corresponds to the glosses.

+The model is compiled with a sparse categorical cross-entropy loss and optimized using the Rectified Adam optimizer with a custom learning rate schedule (OneCycleLR).
+The Lookahead optimizer wrapper is also used for better convergence.

+**Model Optimization and Deployment:**

+After training, the model is saved in the H5 format and converted to a TFLite model for efficient deployment on web and mobile applications.
+The TFLite model is evaluated on the test set, and the gloss accuracy and label accuracy are reported.
 The project uses two TFLite models for sign language translation:

 1. **Hand and Pose Model**: This model uses hand and pose landmarks to translate sign language gestures.
 2. **Hand, Face, and Pose Model**: This model incorporates hand, face, and pose landmarks for improved translation accuracy.

 The models are located in the `models` directory.

+Additionally, the code includes a section for calculating the confidence range and certainty of the model's predictions.
+This involves estimating the positive and negative ranges for each class based on the mean and standard deviation of the predictions.
+A certainty score can then be calculated using these ranges, which could be useful for interpreting the model's outputs during inference.

 ## Data Preprocessing